bartlomiej-pluta/Simple-Music-Notation-Processor/README.md

 * `--ast` - *pretty-prints* abstract syntax tree as parser's output for passed code
 * `--dry-run` - runs language-processing tools without involving evaluator

+## Installation
+To install SMNP:
+1. Make sure you have already installed *PortAudio* in your OS (it is required by Audio Module to send data frames to your sound device)
+2. Clone this repository
+3. Run `pip install .`